mdpoleto/tupa/README.md

 If you use **TUPÃ** in a scientific publication, we would appreciate citations to the following paper:

-Marcelo D. Polêto, Justin A. Lemkul. _RAIJIN: Electric field analysis for molecular simulations_, 2022.
+Marcelo D. Polêto, Justin A. Lemkul. *TUPÃ: Electric field analysis for molecular simulations*, 2022.

 Bibtex entry:
 ```